mrodriguezalas/intro-python-summer-course/Lesson 1/README.md

 ![Hello py](images/git.png)

 - You should also see the Git Bash and Git GUI options when you right click from the File Explorer.
-- We will cover how Git and Github work together and how we can work with code repositories in the video linked down below.
+- We will cover how Git and Github work together during the first lesson.